 Also, please understand that the more specific your subject requests are, the more time the fixer will need to identify them.
 One journalist shared an anecdote with us where he spent weeks identifying migrants that were in economic crisis due to climate change and were planning on migrating in the following days and would let a team document it.
 Additionally, if you will need subjects to speak English, this will add a lot of time to pre-production, as it is fairly difficult to find people in Mexico that speak English fluently enough for an interview.
-It is also fairly difficult to acquire interviews with government officials, so please allot more pre-production time.
+A lot of bureaucracy is involved with acquiring interviews with government officials, so please allot more pre-production time for that.

-In addition to the traditional services associated with the job of a fixer or local producer, what else are you hoping to hire?
+In addition to the traditional services associated with the job of a fixer or local producer, what other services are you hoping to contract?